Skip to main content

 Consider Going Digital

 Spreadsheet templates work, but they have limits.
-You cannot send them from the job site easily, track whether the customer opened them, or tie them to your scheduling and invoicing.
+You can’t send them from the job site easily, track whether the customer opened them, or tie them to your scheduling and invoicing.
 Software like Projul handles all of that in one place.
 You build the estimate on your phone or tablet right after the inspection, send it to the homeowner with one tap, and convert it to a contract when they approve.
-If you are doing more than a handful of estimates per week, the time savings add up fast.
-Projul’s estimating tools are built specifically for contractors.
+If you’re doing more than a handful of estimates per week, the time savings add up fast.
+Projul’s estimating tools are built specifically for contractors who want to spend less time in the office and more time on the roof.

 What Every Roofing Estimate Needs Beyond the Numbers